turingschool/mod-0-curriculum/session4/index.md

 ## Housekeeping and Goals
 ### Wins

 - Fairly high scores on hooking up a remote to your local repository!
 This is great!
-Keep pracitcing!
+Keep practicing!
 And, definitely go over the task 1 from the hw again if it's still fuzzy.
 - Similar scores for navigating Github as well as forking and cloning

 ### Follow-Ups

-- Don't "Initial Commit" on an already-existing project (like the mod0resources repository); remember to start with a present-tense verb with a capital letter (like Add, Change, Remove, Fix, Make, etc.)
+- Leaving feedback directly on homework gists.
+Make sure you're checking them.
+We'll reach out in slack if things are missing or super off.
 - Remember to be aware of where you are in your directory structure of the terminal before you clone anything down or start running git commands.
-Make sure you've navigated to where you want to be
+Always run ls after cloning

 ### Other Notes

 - Good commit message format:

 ```
 Add list of mod 0 resources